4-Ingredient Hard Boiled Egg Bento Box

 Did you make this recipe?
 Let me know how it went!

 I’m always open to suggestions, comments, or feedback on tweaking my recipes.
-If something wasn’t clear or if you think a step could be done better, or you added your own edits to this recipe, share it in the comments below or send me a message!
+If something wasn’t clear or if you think a step could be done better, or you added your own edits to this recipe, send me a message!

 Don’t forget to pin this recipe for later!